-- In Social Sciences descriptive questions are also important - Some even argue that we first should have good descriptions of the social world, before we start with analyzing causal effects - For descriptive questions one has to use between variation - FE describes effects of events, it does not describe group differences - For describing group differences use POLS - Not RE, because RE is "biased" towards FE - In fact, panel data are sub-optimal for this purpose.
-Trend data would be better for describing group differences! - Examples - What is the earnings difference between East and West Germans?
-What is the causal effect on earnings of moving from West Germany to East Germany? - What is the wage differential between large and small firms?
-What is the causal effect on wages of moving from a large to a small firm?
+- In Social Sciences descriptive questions are also important - Some even argue that we first should have good descriptions of the social world, before we start with analyzing causal effects - For descriptive questions one has to use between variation - For describing group differences use POLS - Not RE, because RE is "biased" towards FE - In fact, panel data are sub-optimal for this purpose.
+Trend data would be better for describing group differences! - Example - What is the earnings difference between East and West Germans? - This is a descriptive question.
+Investigate it with POLS - What is the causal effect on earnings of moving from West Germany to East Germany? - This is a causal question.
+Investigate it with FE